ese3500/final-project-jessi_winston/README.md

 ### 9. Components

 Robotic Arm:
 The robotic arm will be controlled by servos, which will be powered by the Atmega.
-The Atmega will recieve data from the sensors which will determine the PWM of the motors.
+The Atmega will recieve data from the ESP32, which communicates with the flex sensors and accelerometers.
+The sensors  will determine the PWM of the motors.
 The robotic arm will be 3D printed.

 Glove:
-The glove will have a mixture of accelerometers and flex sensors.
+The glove will contain an accelerometer and flex sensors.
 The flex sensor will be positioned on the fingers of the glove, while accelerometers will be placed on the back of the hand.
+Both of these sensors will be connected to the ESP32.

 ### 10. Evaluation